willhall88/CV/README.md

 ###Durham University
 __Administrator__   |   _September 2008 &mdash; July 2009_

- - Edited and updated databases and files
- - Processed large numbers of student records and student assignments onto the university database
- - Resolved telephone and face-to-face enquiries from students and university staff
- - Produced posters and leaflets for University marketing
- - Accepted student assignments
- - Extensive use of Microsoft Office packages including Word and Excel
- - Inducted large number of students onto the university database
- - This was an ongoing temporary role whilst still studying at Durham

 ###Daletech Electronics
 __Component Production__    |   _March 2009 &mdash; April 2009_

- - Soldered components
- - Assembled electronic packages and frames for printed circuit boards
- - Tested printed circuit boards
- - Produced both surface mount and through hole printed circuit boards
- - Temporary role whilst studying

 Interests and Activites
 -----------------------

 In my spare time I enjoy playing a variety of sports.
 I have been rowing for the past 14 years, for which I am also a qualified coach.
 I also enjoy cycling, surfing and football, which I play socially.
 I am currently training for triathlons, with the goal of completing an Ironman in 2015/16

-__Personal Achievements__

- _2008_ &mdash; Elected Captain of Boats for St. Cuthbert’s Society Boat Club.

- _2007–2008_  &mdash; Men’s Novice Development Officer for St Cuthbert’s Society Boat Club, Durham University.
-I was the head coach of the novice men’s squad.

-_2005–2006_ &mdash; Vice Captain of Bradford Grammar School Boat Club.
-Responsible for the coaching and organisation of younger pupils.

 Find Me
 -------